emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 The objective of verification is to make it safe to read from an untrusted buffer, or a trusted buffer that accidentally has an unexpected type.
-The verifier does not guarantee that the type is indeed the expeced type exact it can read the buffer identifier if present which is still no guarantee.
+The verifier does not guarantee that the type is indeed the expeced type exact it can read the buffer Id if present which is still no guarantee.
 The verifier cannot make it safe to modify buffers in-place because the cost of doing such a check would be prohitive in the average case.